Tight Bounds for The Price of Fairness

 \subsection{The Price of MMF}

-In order to calculate the upper bound of the price of max-min fairness, it suffices to minimize the negative term in the last expression in \eqref{eq1}, by incorporating the optimal solution to Problem \eqref{ksb2} derived above.
+In order to calculate the upper bound of the price of max-min fairness, it suffices to minimize the negative term \discuss{on the right-hand side of \eqref{mmfobj}}, by incorporating the optimal solution to Problem \eqref{ksb2} derived above.
 Let $l$ denote $l(c)$, and consider the optimization Problem \eqref{originalpb}:

 The first Constraint, \eqref{66b}, is from \eqref{cincreasing}.
 Since $(0,\dots,L_i,\dots,0) \in U$ for all $i$ and $U \subseteq U'$, we have $(0,\dots,L_i,\dots,0) \in U'$, which implies Constraint \eqref{66c}.
 Constraints \eqref{66d} and \eqref{66e} ensure that $l$ satisfies the definition of $l(c)$, given in Expression \eqref{defldt}.